Cataract surgery

 Cataract surgery is usually done as a day-case procedure, which means you’ll have the operation and go home on the same day.
 You won’t be able to drive straight after surgery though, so you’ll need to arrange for someone to take you home.

-You’ll need to lie down and stay as still as possible during your surgery.
+You’ll need to lie down and stay as still as possible during cataract surgery.
 Your surgeon will put some drops in your eye to widen your pupil and relax your eye muscles.
 They’ll also put local anaesthetic eye drops into your eye to numb it.
 Your eye may sting for a few seconds after the anaesthetic.

 You can usually go home within an hour or so, as long as you’re feeling well enough.
-Your nurse will give you any medication you need and advice about how to take care of your eye at home.
+Your nurse will give you any medicines you need and advice about how to take care of your eye at home.
 The eye drops used to widen your pupil may cause blurry vision for a few hours after your operation.
 Ask someone to take you home because you won’t be able to drive yourself.

 If you have a dressing, keep it in place overnight to protect your eye.
 You may be able to remove the dressing yourself the following day but check with your surgeon.
 The hospital may give you a plastic shield to wear at night, which will prevent you from accidentally rubbing your eyes.
 They’ll tell you how long you need to wear this for.

-Recovering from cataract surgery
+Recovery following cataract surgery

 Looking after your eye